JNavas2/Copy-as-Hyperlink/Firefox/README.md

 # Copy as Hyperlink

-**Copy as Hyperlink** is a Firefox extension for both desktop and Android that lets you quickly copy a selected link—or the current tab’s title and URL—as a rich text hyperlink to your clipboard.
+**Copy as Hyperlink** is a Firefox extension for both desktop and Android that lets you quickly copy a selected link as a hyperlink, or—if you select non-link text—copy the tab as a hyperlink followed by your selected text.
+If nothing is selected, it copies the tab’s title and URL as a rich text hyperlink.
 Perfect for pasting into emails, documents, or any app that supports rich text!

 ---

 ## Features

-- **Copy Selected Link:**
+- **Smart Copy Logic:**
-  Select any link on a web page and copy it as a clickable hyperlink (rich text) to your clipboard.
+  - **Copy Selected Link:** Select any link on a web page and copy it as a clickable hyperlink (rich text) to your clipboard.
-- **Copy Tab as Hyperlink:**
+  - **Copy Tab as Hyperlink:** If nothing is selected, copy the current tab’s title and URL as a rich hyperlink.
-  If no link is selected, copy the current tab’s title and URL as a rich hyperlink.
+  - **Copy Tab Hyperlink + Selected Text:** If you select non-link text, copy the tab’s title and URL as a hyperlink, followed by your selected text.
 - **Rich Text & Plain Text:**
   Pasted content is a hyperlink in rich text editors (like Gmail, Outlook, Google Docs), or just the URL in plain text editors.
 - **Multi-Platform:**